-In order to develop lucerne varieties displaying high trait purity, Forage Genetics International (FGI) have developed a proprietary conventional breeding method (patent pending)6 that combines two separate copies of the cp4 epsps transgene at independently segregating loci.
+In order to achieve the high trait purity required for lucerne varieties (>90% of plants must be glyphosate-tolerant), Forage Genetics International (FGI) have developed a proprietary conventional breeding method (patent pending)6 that combines two separate copies of the cp4 epsps transgene at independently segregating loci.
 The intercrossing of plants carrying at least one copy of each of the two independent transformation events results in populations with greater than 90% trait purity in the commercial seed generation as outlined in Figure 3.